Personal Iniquity

 Every reborn believer has knots of unrighteousness.
 Some are readily apparent and conspicuous to everyone.
 Others are hidden in our hearts and known only to us.

-Some knots are tighter than others.
+Some knots are bound tighter than others.
 Untying them requires earnest effort over a long period.
 Some knots may not completely untie until we enter heaven.

 Toddlers

-As toddlers, we frequently fell while learning to walk, but each time we stood up and tried again because the benefits of mobility were worth the effort.
+But we stood up and tried again each time, because even at that young age, we recognized that the merits of mobility were worth the effort.

 Likewise, we often fall as we walk in harmony with God.
-But we should always stand up and try again because the value of his companionship is priceless.

 God’s Foreknowledge

 His atonement for our sins—past, present, and future; intentional and unintentional; egregious and innocuous—is exhaustive and irrevocable.
-His forgiveness always exceeds our sinfulness.